 Teachers at any level are incorporating iPads into their lesson plans.
-There are all kinds of apps available from those that help us learn a foreign language, to those that simply make taking attendance easier.
+There are all kinds of apps available, from those that help us learn a foreign language, to those that simply make taking attendance easier.
 For any subject, there is an app that will assist teachers and their students.
-This help page will just cover the basics to get your iPad ready for the classroom, and also lend some resources.
+This help page will cover the basics to get your iPad ready for the classroom and lend some useful resources.

 If you want to use multiple iPads or mobile devices on wireless, you must contact TAC well in advance to schedule testing.